roskenet/spring-ai-rag-service/README.md

 **Retrieval-Augmented Generation (RAG) represents the architectural solution to this challenge.** By combining the reasoning capabilities of modern LLMs with precisely retrieved organizational knowledge, RAG enables enterprises to build AI systems that are both intelligent and contextually aware.

-This platform demonstrates enterprise-grade RAG implementation patterns, showcasing how modern Java ecosystems can deliver sophisticated AI capabilities while leveraging existing organizational expertise in Spring Boot, enterprise integration patterns, and operational maturity.
+This project demonstrates enterprise-grade RAG implementation patterns, showcasing how modern Java ecosystems can deliver sophisticated AI capabilities while leveraging existing organizational expertise in Spring Boot, enterprise integration patterns, and operational maturity.

 ### Strategic Technical Decisions